Saachee/chocolateMugCake/readme.md

 mix the mixture well it turns thick and liquidy
  * make shure it should not be tooo milky

-after, put iit in the oven for 2 mins
+after, put iit in the microwave for 2 mins
 AND IT IS DONE !!

 ENJOY THE YUMMY CHOCOLATEY MUG CAKE !!